With no zero car on the market, used prices go up to 20% and sales soar

 Jurcevic says that this is already the best moment in the 25-year history of Webmotors in Brazil.
 The company’s financial result grew more than 30% until August compared to the same period in 2020 and he believes that this result will be maintained until December.
 The number of unique users, 12 million per month, will also be surpassed.

 It won’t be better, says the executive, because the number of vehicles advertised has decreased.
-“Before the pandemic, we had 410,000 cars advertised, and today we have 330,000.”
+“Before the pandemic, we had 410,000 cars advertised, and today we have 330 thousand.”

 The AutoShow, a traditional used car fair that a year ago was transferred from Anhembi to Expo Center Norte, in the city of São Paulo, resumed sales in person on Sunday mornings this year, after spending practically the whole of last year without holding the event.